ooliver1/eludris/plan.md

 You can follow people or send them a friend request.

-[STC] You also gain some sort of karma like currency? depending on how well your posts are received, how much you talk with other people and so on.
+You also gain some sort of karma like point creativity called social credits depending on how well you are generally received, how much you interact with people and so on.

 - Bots done *right*